mgherghi/Warez/Scene Info.md

 ## Usenet
-- [/r/Usenet](https://anonym.to/?https://www.reddit.com/r/Usenet) - A thriving community dedicated to helping users old and new understand and use usenet.
+- [/r/Usenet](https://anonym.to/?https://www.reddit.com/r/Usenet) - A thriving community dedicated to helping users old and new understand and use Usenet.
 - [/r/UsenetInvites](https://anonym.to/?https://www.reddit.com/r/UsenetInvites) - Requests and offers for Usenet indexers.
 - [/r/Usenet wiki: indexers](https://anonym.to/?https://www.reddit.com/r/Usenet/wiki/indexers) - Information about /r/Usenet's favourite indexing services.
-- [NZBLINK](https://anonym.to/?https://nzblnk.info/) - The NZBLNKâ„¢ URI scheme defines the format of NZBLNKâ„¢ links to identify binary Usenet content and supplies some extra information to handle that content correct (similar to magnet links, but for NZBs).
+- [NZBLINK](https://anonym.to/?https://nzblnk.info/) - The NZBLNK URI scheme defines the format of NZBLNK links to identify binary Usenet content and supplies some extra information to handle that content correct (similar to magnet links, but for NZBs).
 - [QuickPar](https://anonym.to/?http://www.quickpar.org.uk/index.htm) - Tool for reconstructing damaged/missing/corrupt Usenet binaries.
 - [Wikipedia's Usenet newsgroup article](https://anonym.to/?https://en.wikipedia.org/wiki/Usenet_newsgroup) - A Usenet newsgroup is a repository usually within the Usenet system, for messages posted from many users in different locations using the Internet.
 - [Usenet-Uploaders](https://anonym.to/?https://github.com/animetosho/Nyuu/wiki/Usenet-Uploaders) - Table of applications for uploading content to Usenet.